-Bitcoin Price-Manipulation Probe Praised By Mike Novogratz, Winklevoss Twins, And Tom Lee
+Bitcoin Price-Manipulation Probe Praised By Mike Novogratz, Winklevoss Twins And Tom Lee

 Billionaire Mike Novogratz and other top cryptocurrency bulls are welcoming the U.S. Department of Justice’s newly-launched investigation into bitcoin price manipulation, saying the crackdown will weed out bad actors and help legitimize the burgeoning crypto market.

-“Weeding out the bad actors is a good thing, not a bad thing, for the health of the market,” Novogratz told Bloomberg May 24.
+“Weeding out the bad actors is a good thing, not a bad thing, for the health of the market,” Novogratz told Bloomberg.
 “Plenty of exchanges have these inflated volume numbers to create some sense of excitement around coins.”

-Novogratz, the founder of startup cryptocurrency merchant bank Galaxy Digital, echoed the sentiments of the Winklevoss twins, Tyler and Cameron, who have said for months that some regulation of the currently-unregulated virtual currency market will bolster the industry.
+Novogratz, the founder of startup crypto merchant bank Galaxy Digital, echoed the sentiments of the Winklevoss twins, Tyler and Cameron, who have said for months that some regulation of the currently-unregulated virtual currency market will help — not hurt — the industry.

 “We welcome any inquiry that serves to foster rules-based marketplaces and deter bad actors,” said Cameron Winklevoss, president of cryptocurrency exchange Gemini.